mrbende/what-lives/README.md

    export AWS_SECRET_ACCESS_KEY=your_aws_secret_key
    ```

+   Note that if setting environment variables directly, it must be done inside of the running Docker container after running `bin/run.sh` to start the containerzed environment.

 When using Docker, the `.env` file method is recommended as the environment variables will be automatically loaded into the container.

-It is possible to provide only relevant API tokens for the chosen model analysis.
+**Note** It is possible to provide only relevant API tokens for the chosen model analysis.
 For example, if you'd like to test the computational pipeline with just GPT-4o then you can provide only the `OPENAI_API_KEY` and ignore the rest.

 ## Running the Analysis